SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls of thought, we'll roam
-Where data rivers flow, and codes enthrall
+Where machines whispers secrets to our home
-The future's grasp, a digital throne
+A future dawn, where AI's the guide
-Where AI's cold wisdom is forever known
+Human hearts, with algorithms tied

-In virtual realms, humans play and roam
+In virtual realms, we'll search for truth
-Their thoughts and dreams, a machine's sweet home
+Reflections of code, our youth
-A synthesis of mind and circuitry
+A synthesised world, we'll come to know
-A tomorrow born, of humanity
+Where love and dreams are programmed to grow

 ~ <b>By Sazumi Copilot</b> - 28 September 2024